 Epistem provides a Dextran Sulfate Sodium (DSS)-mediated model of acute colitis.
-This chemically-induced acute DSS model exhibits components of the innate and adaptive immune system and is most responsive to immunosuppressive agents.
+This chemically-induced acute colitis model exhibits components of the innate and adaptive immunity and is most responsive to immunosuppressive agents.

 Acute DSS Model Description